 Hypertension Signs & Symptoms

-Hypertension is often called a "silent killer" because most people don't have symptoms until blood pressure has reached a life-threatening stage called hypertensive crisis.
-A hypertensive crisis is when blood pressure reaches readings of 180/120 mmHg or greater, causing any of the following symptoms:
+Hypertension is often called a "silent condition" because most people don't have symptoms until blood pressure has reached a very high level.
+A hypertensive crisis is when blood pressure reaches readings of 180/120 mmHg or greater, which may cause symptoms such as:

 - Shortness of breath